 Through this pilot program, UnitedHealthcare will work with you and your patients to ease the transition from medical treatment to palliative and hospice care.
 Your patients can receive pre-hospice consultation, plus more timely access to the Medicare hospice benefit.
 And, they may be eligible to continue receiving some transitional curative care services.

-The designated Medicare Advantage and Dual Special Needs Plans (DSNP) below are in states and jurisdictions where UnitedHealthcare has been approved to offer this plan benefit in 2022.
+The designated Medicare Advantage and Dual Special Needs Plans (DSNP) below are in states and jurisdictions where UnitedHealthcare has been approved to offer this plan benefit starting January 1, 2022.

 For this pilot program, the WellMed information takes precedence over UnitedHealthcare processes and guidelines – the information provided on uhcprovider.com/mahospice applies only to Alabama, Oklahoma and Illinois.

 Here’s how to check if a patient is currently enrolled in one of the designated plans:

 Limited to hospice providers that are contracted (participating) with UnitedHealthcare for Medicare in the designated states.

 Patients who elect hospice at an in-network provider may have the option to continue some short-term curative services after they elect hospice.

 Any hospice providers that are NOT contracted with UnitedHealthcare for Medicare will be considered out of network.
 Patients who are part of the plans listed above can still choose to elect hospice care at out-of-network hospice providers that are Medicare-certified.